thammegowda/572-hw1/deduplication/README.md

 	                        Number of worker threads to divide the deduplication.
 	                        Defaults to 2.
 The more images the more jobs you should create

 ##Overview

-The purpose of this program is to deduplicate images.
+The purpose of this program is to deduplicate images!
 The program gives the option of deduplicating in two styles:

 - Near duplicates
 - Exact duplicates

-##Examples
+##Install

+This program relies on three modules.
+Simply install them using pip.

+	pip install tika
+	pip install simhash
+	pip install exifread

+Those commands should install the modules globally to your system.

+##Quick Use

+To try out the program on a few images, I've included a test_images/ directory.
+Just run this command in this directory:

+	chmod a+x test.sh
+	./test.sh

+This will create two output directories:

+	test_output_exact_deduplicated_images/
+	test_output_near_deduplicated_images/

+The directories will contain a few things

+- Unique images
+- And a folder `_duplicates` with the duplicate images

+##Large Image Batch Examples

 The program **requires** a directory of images.
 You don't need to worry about the structure of the folder (i.e. subdirectories).
-If there are images in the directory, the program will find it.
+If there are images in the directory, the program will find them.

 ###Using Nutch?